Manufacturing Analytics Vendor Selection Checklist for 2026

 #Evaluation CriterionTypePriorityDemoRequiredMust-Have

-6OEE calculation shown live on demo environment — Availability, Performance, Quality, Six Big Losses rankedVerify LiveHigh
+6OEE calculation shown live — Availability, Performance, Quality, Six Big Losses rankedVerify LiveHigh

 7Downtime Pareto with reason codes demonstrated — drill-down from plant to line to eventVerify LiveHigh